EDUCBA Logo

 Things to Remember

-• You need to enter the correct cell reference; If the cell reference is incorrect, then it will return VALUE! error, even if you forget to convert an interest rate or divide the interest rate argument by 12 or 6 0r 4 (based on annual or quarterly payment), it will result in VALUE! error.
+• You need to enter the correct cell reference; if it is incorrect, it will return VALUE! error, even if you forget to convert an interest rate or divide the interest rate argument by 12 or 6 0r 4 (based on annual or quarterly payment), it will result in VALUE! error.

 Recommended Articles